mindspore-ai/mindspore/docs/api/api_python_en/mindspore.hal.rst

 mindspore.hal
 =============

-Hal encapsulates interfaces for device, stream, and event.
+Hal encapsulates interfaces for device, stream, event, and memory.
 MindSpore abstracts the corresponding modules from different backends, allowing users to schedule hardware resources at the Python layer.

 Device
 -----------